uic-evl/SageEdge/Setup.md

          1. Connect the microphone to the Jetson via USB.
 Make sure the light on the microphone lights up.
    2. Camera:
         1. Connect the camera via Ethernet cable to the Jetson.
 Once connected go to wired connection in settings find the device that is 100/mb speed and go into the setting.
 Click on IPv4 and choose
         2. To find IP of the Jetson use `arp -a` inside the terminal once you connected the camera.
-This should find the IP of the camera, look at the terminal to find the IP.
+This should find the IP of the camera, look at the terminal to find the IP of ethernet. (ex. `?
+(10.42.0.211) at 9c:8e:cd:31:e3:6f [ether] on eno1`)
         3. Copy and paste the IP of the camera to a search browser (such as firefox) and if an Amcrest page pops up the camera is connected!
    3. BME Sensor:
         1. Please follow the BME sensor setup guide on [sensor setup github](https://github.com/uic-evl/SageEdge/blob/main/EDU_SetUp/configuring_env_sensor.md).